lareza-farhan-wanaghi/gophercises/readme.md

 **6. hr1**

 Solution for the 6th exercise.
-Activities involved: creating solutions for the caesarchiper and camelcase hacker rank problems, which play with strings and rune data type.
+Activities involved: creating solutions for the caesarchiper and camelcase hacker rank problems, which play with the string and rune data types.
 [Learn more](https://github.com/gophercises/hr1)